mroman-ibs/FuzzyResampling/README.md

 creation process, some of the characteristics of the initial fuzzy values are kept (e.g., the value, the width, etc.).
-It was shown that these algorithms provide serious advantages in some statistical areas (like standard error estimation or hyphothesis testing) if they are compared with the classical approach.
+It was shown that these algorithms provide serious advantages in some statistical areas (like standard error estimation or hypothesis testing) if they are compared with the classical approach.
 For detailed information concerning the theoretical foundations and practical applications of these resampling methods please see the above-mentioned references.

 The initial sample (in the form of a vector or a matrix) should consist of triangular or trapezoidal fuzzy numbers.

+Some additional procedures related to these resampling methods are also provided, like calculation of the Bertoluzza et al.’s distance (aka the mid/spread distance, see (Bertoluzza 1995)).

 The following procedures are available in the library (R language):